JerryShey/Digital-Color-Science-and-Applications/README.md

 ## Homework 4
 ### Dateline: 2017.04.20
 * Give seed 100 to random an array to conceal secret number in test.bmp.

 ```c++
 void EMD_conceal(int n, int d, int* G)
 ```
-> d is the bit need to conceal.
+> d is the bit need to conceal.<br />
 > G is the array's point which hide the secret number b.

 ```c++
 void EMD_decode(int n, int* G, int* result)
 ```
-> G is the array's point which has hiden the secret number.
+> G is the array's point which has hiden the secret number.<br />
-> decode G and save all secret numbers in result.
+> Decode G and save all secret numbers in result.

 ## Homework 5
 ### Dateline: 2017.04.XX